ssc-sp/datahub-docs/DeveloperGuide/Achievements-Profiles/readme.md

 - **One-time**: The score is usually 1, but can be any value.
 - **Repeatable**: The score is usually 1, but can be any value.
-- **Collectable**: The score is usually the number of items in the collection, but can be any value.
+- **c**: The score is usually the number of items in the collection, but can be any value.

 ## Achievement Unlockables